robin-thomas/zenith/README.md

 The Big Mac index is fetched from https://github.com/TheEconomist/big-mac-data.

-Once the rewards are calculated, they are transferred from the smart contract to the user's wallet.
+If the Big Mac index of the country is not available, 0.500 is used as the index.

 ## How to run it locally